 Many Antivirus software packages will run a continuous scan of all new files opened as you use the PC.
 It is essential that only one of these scans are running at any one time.
 A conflict between two scanners can make Windows run very slowly, so that it is effectively unusable.
 If you decide to install Sophos, please ensure you have stopped any other virus scanners from running in this way.
 The best way to do this is to uninstall the old Antivirus software.

-This feature is built into Internet Explorer, and will direct your web browser to Microsoft's windows update website.
+This feature is built into Windows accessible from the control panel.
 This site will analyse your copy of Windows and determine what patches you require to be fully up-to-date.
 These patches are supplied in three categories:

 As the name implies, this patches are critical to the safe function of Windows, and it is essential that these patches are applied asap.